Dani-Bcn/ih-project1-template/README.md

 Minimum user stories:
 - User can press the button to start the game.
-- User can move the ship in the Y and X directions whith, when you press Up down left right keys respectively.
+- User can move the ship in all directions
 - User cannot leave the game area
+- User can recover life
+- User can game over

 ## User stories Backlog